rbarner14/TreeTop/README.md

 <a name="future"/></a>
 ## Future Development
 * Experiment with security.
-* Incorporation face recognition technology.
+* Incorporate face recognition technology.